adfinis/adsy-trainings/kubernetes-workshop/6001_basics/modul_basics_6001_01_slides.md

 # Why Kubernetes?

-- Fastest growing community
+* Fastest growing community
-- one of the top GitHub projects
+* One of the top GitHub projects
-- Aggregates Googles knowledge of the past years
+* Aggregates Googles knowledge of the past years
-- Better design decisions and implementations than competitors
+* Better design decisions and implementations than competitors

 **Move fast and ~~break things~~!**

 # Why container orchestration?

-- Managing applications is hard
+* Managing applications is hard
-- Packaging applications is even harder
+* Packaging applications is even harder
-- Deploying applications is cumbersome
+* Deploying applications is cumbersome

-**Automation is the key!**
+**Automation is key!**

 ---

 ## What does Kubernetes offer?

-- Pods based on immutable Docker images
+* Pods based on immutable Docker images
-- Deployments
+* Deployments managing application updates
-- Persistent Storage
+* Persistent Storage
-- DNS Resolution for Services
+* DNS Resolution for Services
-- Secret Management
+* Secret Management
-- Config Management
+* Config Management

 **All of this via a "simple" REST API!**

 ## What is k8s handling for us?

-- Scheduling ✔
+* Scheduling ✔
-- Networking ✔
+* Networking ✔
-- Storage ✔
+* Storage ✔
-- Rolling Update ✔
+* Rolling Update ✔
-- Autoscaling ✔
+* Autoscaling ✔

 # Kubernetes Architecture